PaulRosenthal/Coastal-Florida-Climate-Changes/communities/destin.md

 ---
 layout: default
 title: Destin
-description: How Sea Levels Impact Destin
+tagline: How Sea Levels Impact Destin
+description: See how changing sea levels impact Destin and what its future holds.
 ---

 ## Detailed Forecasts and Local Information